crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	For the statistical model, your code will really just need to do one thing.
 That is, you need to build two side-by-side data structures: a *feature matrix* and a *label vector*.
 Your feature matrix will represent one article on each row, and each column will correspond to some "feature" you can observe about that article.
 The label vector will give the correct labels of each article, so that the nth element of the vector is 1 if the nth row of the matrix corresponse to a gun-related article.

-	Look at the function get_features() in line 18.
+	Look at the function get_features().
 The template builds a stupid classifier whose feature matrix contains only one feature, which has the same value for every article.
 Try running it as follows and see that you get the below output.
 Here, the classifier is trying to make predictions, but has absolutely no information to work with.
 As a result, it just guesses based on the [prior probability](http://en.wikipedia.org/wiki/Prior_probability).
 I.e. this accuracy is the result of the classifier chosing the label "0" (or "non-gun-related") for every article.

 	<pre><code> $ python classifier.py articles.txt
 	Fold 0 : 0.87449